hugosal/Zostera-marina-IBM/README.md

 ## Running a simulation
 Run the *Zostera_model.py* code and specify as the names of the **Initial**, **Environment**, and **World** files to use, in that order.

-A fourth argument Boolean variable (true/false) specifies if an animation is to be made, depending on the number of individuals this option may be highly resource consuming
+A fourth argument Boolean variable (true/false) specifies if an animation is to be made.

 ```
 $ python zostera_model.py founding_rhizomes_2000.csv environment_2000.csv cannal_200m_broad_4m_prof.dat false